 The ninth ingredient is dicalcium phosphate, likely used here as a dietary calcium supplement.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this Natural Balance product.

 First, we find canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

 Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-Judging by its ingredients alone, Natural Balance Ultra canned dog food looks like an above-average wet product.
+Based on its ingredients alone, Natural Balance Ultra Premium looks like an above-average moisture-rich dog food.